Teaching English in Mexico: Kacey Andreotta’s Experience

 ADVICE FOR PROSPECTIVE ENGLISH TEACHERS

-What advice would you give someone thinking about teaching abroad, and would you recommend teaching English in Mexico?
+What advice would you give someone thinking about teaching English in Mexico?

 If you are even slightly interested, SIGN UP!
 It is incredibly rewarding and will change you life in many ways.
 I’ve always believed that the way you grow as a person is by purchasing a plane ticket and placing yourself outside your comfort zone.
 Being able to experience a new culture, language, people and food, while impacting the life of children, is something that you will carry with you for the rest of your life.
 Not only will you have an impact on the students and their English skills, but the students will teach you so many wonderful things about the place they call home.